dart-lang/site-www/src/_guides/language/effective-dart/design.md

 annotate.

-### AVOID type annotating generic invocations that can be inferred.
+### AVOID type arguments on generic invocations that can be inferred.

 It's often useful to annotate *declarations* because they form the boundary of your API.
 But when instantiating an object or invoking a generic method, the type is often just noise.
-If inference would produce the correct type, omit the annotation and let it do it's job.
+If inference produces the correct type, omit the annotation.

 When this rule is followed consistently, it helps draw the reader's attention to cases where inference does *not* produce the right type.
 The presence of the type argument sends a signal that that type is not otherwise pinned down by the surrounding code, and is telling you something useful.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (generic-invocation)"?>